Siftah/get_iplayer/install/githeadwin.md

 	<http://git.infradead.org/get_iplayer.git/blob_plain/master:/get_iplayer>

 	**NOTE:** Make sure the file is saved as a plain text file (Text Document).
-Your web browser may prompt you save the file as "get_iplayer.txt".
-Change the file name to "get_iplayer.pl".
-You may also rename the file after downloading.
+Your web browser may prompt you to save the file as "get_iplayer.txt".
+If so, change the file name to "get_iplayer.pl" after downloading.

 2. Back up and replace existing CLI (requires admin privileges)